 came home to rainy day sunshine.

-the lifehacker stranger test.
+saved a few bucks with the lifehacker stranger test.

 think doctors withholding treatment until patients have signed away their right to complain is unethical and unenforceable.